r-lib/vctrs/tests/testthat/_snaps/error-call.md

       <error/vctrs_error_subscript_type>
       Error in `my_function()`:
       !
 Can't subset elements with `my_arg`.
+      Caused by error:
-      x `my_arg` must be logical, numeric, or character, not an empty list.
+      ! `my_arg` must be logical, numeric, or character, not an empty list.

 ---